-Medgar Evers College in Crown Heights is readying a major push to attract students from the large Orthodox Jewish community in Brooklyn, Kings County Politics reported.
+Medgar Evers College in Crown Heights is readying a major push to attract more Orthodox Jewish students from Brooklyn.
+Full Story

 This is a reply to #56.